gphat/jira-plugin-linkbrowser/README.md

-You have successfully created a plugin using the JIRA plugin archetype!
+jira-plugin-linkbrowser is a JIRA Issue Tab plugin that lists all JIRA links in one place.

 Here are the SDK commands you'll use immediately: